alliander-opensource/diva-irma-js/README.md

 #### divaOptions
 - `baseUrl`: URL (port included) on which the backend that uses this library is available.
 - `apiKey`:  JWT Private key to sign requests to the Api Server with.
 See the [README](https://github.com/privacybydesign/irma_api_server#jwt-keys) of the IRMA Api Server on how to configure these at the server.
-Note that the [Docker](https://github.com/privacybydesign/irma_api_server#running-with-docker) version of the IRMA Api Server by defaults accepts unsigned requets, so if you're using that version this field can be omitted.
+Note that the [Docker](https://github.com/privacybydesign/irma_api_server#running-with-docker) version of the IRMA Api Server by defaults accepts unsigned requests, so if you're using that version this field can be omitted.
 - `irmaApiServerUrl`: URL of the IRMA Api Server (port included).
 - `irmaApiServerPublicKey`: Public key of the IRMA Api Server.
 This key is needed to verify JWT responses from the IRMA Api Server.
-The script that is used to run the Docker version of the IRMA Api Server will print this key for yiou.
+The script that is used to run the Docker version of the IRMA Api Server will print this key for you.
 - `jwtDisclosureRequestOptions`, `jwtIssueRequestOptions`, `jwtSignatureRequestOptions`: JWT options for requests that are sent to the IRMA Api Server, which are:
-    - `subject`: Subject of the JWT token, should be `verification_request`, `issue_request` and `signature_request` in order to get the JWT accepted by the IRMA APi Server
+    - `subject`: Subject of the JWT token, should be `verification_request`, `issue_request` and `signature_request` in order to get the JWT accepted by the IRMA Api Server
     - `algorithm`: JWT signing algorithm, should be 'none' of no apiKey is set up.
 Otherwise, use `RS256`.
     - `issuer`: The issuer of this JWT, an issuer corresponds in the IRMA Api Server to a private key (apiKey in Diva).
 The issuer is also shown in the IRMA App after scanning a QR code.
 The Docker version of the IRMA Api Server accepts all possible values for issuer.
 - `logLevel`: [log4js](https://www.npmjs.com/package/log4js) log level (TRACE is most fine-grained)